Will Sheppard: Colorado

 On December 14, 2023, Sheppard announced that he would be transferring to Colorado.

 Professional career

-After going unselected in the 2025 NFL draft, Shepperd was originally set to sign with the Tampa Bay Buccaneers as an undrafted free agent.
+After going unselected in the 2025 NFL draft, Sheppard was originally set to sign with the Tampa Bay Buccaneers as an undrafted free agent.
 However, his contract offer was rescinded following a failed physical on May 9, 2025.
-Shepard would later participate as a rookie tryout in the Denver Broncos minicamp, but was not signed.
+Sheppard would later participate as a rookie tryout in the Denver Broncos minicamp, but was not signed.